 Third, was the Fund’s involvement on pensions a recognition of how quickly long-term factors, in particular the aging of the population, were bearing down on a country’s policy options?
 In other words, were fiscal sustainability concerns the initial focal point around which larger social protection concerns began to emerge?

 Documentary and interview evidence indicate awareness by Fund staff that some population groups would be more adversely affected by pension reforms than others and that efforts would be needed to limit the burden borne by those pensioners receiving limited pensions.
 The need for such efforts reflected, to some extent, the desire by country authorities to make reforms more politically palatable, but also basic concerns for achieving greater equity in the adjustment burdens borne as well as concern for shielding as much as possible those pensioners most at risk of poverty.
-A focus on equity sought to achieve greater fairness in burden sharing, whether intra-generationally among different groups in a society (of a similar generation) or inter-generationally, taking account of the burden to be borne by different age cohorts (including future workers not yet born).
+[Staff’s?] focus on equity sought to achieve greater fairness in burden sharing, whether intra-generationally among different groups in a society (of a similar generation) or inter-generationally, taking account of the burden to be borne by different age cohorts (including future workers not yet born).
 A focus on poverty sought to address the low replacement rates implied by a country’s pension system and/or the low population coverage rates of workers in the system.
 Often, the equity or poverty focus emerged most clearly in SIPs prepared for an Article IV consultation mission (and also occasionally in FAD TA reports), but such a perspective was occasionally also observed in conditionality in Fund-supported programs.

 The following are examples where issues of equity and/or elderly poverty motivated staff discussions on pensions during Article IV consultations:

-Addressing poverty among the elderly: Low replacement rates can be a source of future fiscal vulnerability—this issue emerged in Albania (in 2011), Latvia (in 2010), Mauritius (in 2013 and 2014), Poland (in 2014), Russia (in 2008), and Serbia (in 2013).
-In the 2014 Article IV consultations with Poland, in particular, the Fund urged the authorities to “address legacy flaws in the pension system and consider measures to deal with the sharp drop in future replacement rates” (IMF, 2014x).
+Addressing poverty among the elderly: Low replacement rates can be a source of future fiscal vulnerability; this issue emerged in Albania (in 2011), Latvia (in 2010), Mauritius (in 2013 and 2014), Poland (in 2014), Russia (in 2008), and Serbia (in 2013).
+In the 2014 Article IV consultations with Poland, in particular, the Fund urged the authorities to “address legacy flaws in the pension system and consider measures to deal with the sharp drop in future replacement rates” (IMF, 2014).
 In other instances, staff emphasized the inadequacy of the existing social safety net as pertained to the elderly.
-This was a focus in the 2015 Article IV consultation with Lebanon, where the Fund “considered that strengthening the safety nets and reforming the pension system could improve equity and fiscal sustainability” (IMF, 2015x).
-In the 2012 Article IV discussions with Japan, staff warned that any cuts in the replacement ratio to realize fiscal savings would worsen the financial status of low-income elderly pensioners, and Directors highlighted the need for pension reform to contain social security spending “while balancing intergenerational equity” (IMF, 2012x).
+This was a focus in the 2015 Article IV consultation with Lebanon, where the Fund “considered that strengthening the safety nets and reforming the pension system could improve equity and fiscal sustainability” (IMF, 2015b).
+In the 2012 Article IV discussions with Japan, staff warned that any cuts in the replacement ratio to realize fiscal savings would worsen the financial status of low-income elderly pensioners, and Directors highlighted the need for pension reform to contain social security spending “while balancing intergenerational equity” (IMF, 2012c).